mobizt/ESP-Mail-Client/README.md

 ### PlatformIO IDE Compile Options

-For ESP8266 and Arduino Nano RP2040 Connect board, using PlatformIO IDE, to prevent the compile error due to wrong headers compilation, please set the lib_ldf_mode in platformio.ini as this.
+For Arduino Nano RP2040 Connect board, using PlatformIO IDE, to prevent the compile error due to wrong headers compilation, please set the lib_ldf_mode in platformio.ini as this.

 ```ini
 lib_ldf_mode = chain+